 How much did the property cost?

 If you work with a criminal defense lawyer, and you stole property that amounts to under $500, then the possibility of you being sentenced to jail time and/or the amount of jail time lessens.
 When property under $500 is stolen, it is a misdemeanor, and the jail time cap for misdemeanor theft is 12 months.

 However if motor vehicles, motor vehicle parts, firearms, or other specific types of property are stolen, you risk up to 10 years of jail time, regardless of cost of property.

 Remember that every criminal situation is different and it is important to speak about your specific charges, court location, and criminal history with Atlanta criminal defense attorneys.
 If you have any questions, please call Pak and McRae Law.
-Our office is located in Decatur, Georgia on Clairemont Avenue.
+Our office is located in Atlanta, Georgia on Peachtree Street.